Friday, March 7, 2008

 Slow-Cooker Seitan Pot Roast

 Whenever I know I have a busy afternoon coming up, I know I can rely on my slow cooker to help me get dinner on the table.
 I love seitan any way I can get it, but a seitan pot roast made in the slow cooker has to be near the top of my list of favorites.
 It was an easy choice for last night’s dinner menu.
 Within minutes, I was layering onions, potatoes, and little carrots in my slow cooker, seasoning them with salt, pepper, thyme, garlic, and vegetable broth.
-I then made a quick batch of seitan (from gluten flour, which I buy in bulk).
+I then made a quick batch of seitan (from vital wheat gluten, which I buy in bulk).
 After shaping the seitan to fit in my cooker, I set it on top of the vegetables, turned on the cooker, and walked away.
 Within an hour, the house smelled amazing.
 Within 4 hours dinner was ready, even cooking it on low (I have several cookers — the one I used cooks quite hot, even when set to low).
 Fortunately, I had rubbed a little olive oil on the inside of the crockpot because the seitan wanted to stick to the sides, but it came loose easily after running a knife around the edge.

 Instead of a sauce, I served the cooking liquid from the crockpot, which I later thickened by mashing some of the cooked veggies into it.
 The rich flavor of this meal is absolutely amazing and so easy.
 My only lament is that the potatoes and carrots don’t get that nice roasted brown crispness from oven roasting, but the rich slow-cooked flavors more than make up for it.
 To satisfy that crisp roasted craving, however, closer to dinnertime, I switched on the oven and roasted some asparagus.
 The photo shows a spoonful of horseradish in the foreground of the platter.
 I also served some applesauce on the side.
 What a great dinner!